-We cannot guarantee that we will repurchase our common stock pursuant to our recently announced share repurchase program or that our share repurchase program will enhance long-term stockholder value.
+We cannot guarantee that we will repurchase our common stock pursuant to our share repurchase program or that our share repurchase program will enhance long-term stockholder value.
 Share repurchases could also increase the volatility of the price of our common stock and could diminish our cash reserves.

-In November 2015, our board of directors approved a share repurchase program authorizing us to repurchase up to \$150 million in shares of our common stock.
-Although our board of directors has approved a share repurchase program, the share repurchase program does not obligate us to repurchase any specific dollar amount or to acquire any specific number of shares.
-The timing and amount of repurchases, if any, will depend upon several factors, including market and business conditions, the trading price of our common stock and the nature of other investment opportunities.
-The repurchase program may be limited, suspended or discontinued at any time without prior notice.
+Our board of directors approved a share repurchase program that authorizes us to repurchase up to \$150 million in shares of our common stock.
+Although our board of directors has approved our share repurchase program, our share repurchase program does not obligate us to repurchase any specific dollar amount or to acquire any specific number of shares.
+The timing and amount of repurchases, if any, will depend upon several factors, including market and business conditions, the trading price of our common stock, our cost of capital and the nature of other investment opportunities.
+Our share repurchase program may be limited, suspended or discontinued at any time without prior notice.
 In addition, repurchases of our common stock pursuant to our share repurchase program could affect our stock price and increase its volatility.
-The existence of a share repurchase program could cause our stock price to be higher than it would be in the absence of such a program and could potentially reduce the market liquidity for our stock.
+The existence of our share repurchase program could cause our stock price to be higher than it would be in the absence of such a program and could potentially reduce the market liquidity for our stock.
 Additionally, our share repurchase program could diminish our cash reserves, which may impact our ability to finance future growth and to pursue possible future strategic opportunities and acquisitions.
 There can be no assurance that any share repurchases will enhance stockholder value because the market price of our common stock may decline below the levels at which we repurchased shares of stock.
 Although our share repurchase program is intended to enhance long-term stockholder value, there is no assurance that it will do so and short-term stock price fluctuations could reduce the program's effectiveness.
+Currently, we do not expect to utilize our share repurchase program unless we believe our cost of capital is elevated.
+Our share repurchase program may be suspended or terminated at any time without notice.